(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Reactions forming the Major Macromolecules

-The major macromolecules are built by combining repeating monomer subunits through dehydration synthesis.
+The major macromolecules are constructed by combining repeating monomer subunits through a process known as dehydration synthesis.
 Interestingly, the organic functional units used in the dehydration synthesis processes for each major macromolecule type have similarities.
 Thus, it is helpful to look at the reactions together (Figure 1.29)

 Primary metabolites involved with energy production include numerous enzymes that break down food molecules, such as carbohydrates and lipids, and capture the energy released during the hydrolysis of adenosine triphosphate (ATP).
-Enzymes are biological catalysts that speed up the rate of chemical reactions.
-Typically, they are proteins, which are composed of amino acid building blocks.
+Enzymes are biological catalysts that speed up chemical reactions.
+Typically, they are proteins composed of amino acid building blocks.
 Cells are also composed of primary metabolites.
 These include cell membranes (e.g., phospholipids), cell walls (e.g., peptidoglycan, chitin), and cytoskeletons (proteins).
-DNA and RNA, which store and transmit genetic information, comprise nucleic acid primary metabolites.
-Primary metabolites also also involved in cellular signaling, communication, and transport molecules.
+DNA and RNA, which store and transmit genetic information.
+Primary metabolites are also involved in cellular signaling, communication, and transport molecules.
 The structure and function of primary metabolites are key components of this text.
 These reactions will be detailed in the following chapters.

 Summary